deepdoctection/deepdoctection/README.md

 **deep**doctection uses [**Tensorpack**](https://github.com/tensorpack) as training framework as well as its vision models for layout analysis.
 For PyTorch, [**Detectron2**](https://github.com/facebookresearch/detectron2) is used.
 All models have been trained on Tensorflow and converted into Detectron2 consumable artefacts.
 If you want to train, please use the Tensorflow framework.

+Besides these models, **deepdoctection** has wrappers available to use models for inference in pipelines from different libraries.

 ### Other